carpentries/sandpaper-docs/episodes/introduction.md

 ---
-title: "Introduction to the New Template"
+title: "Introduction to The Carpentries Workbench"
 teaching: 10
 exercises: 2
 ---